 In person: Visit your County's Recorder or Election Office

-By mail: Print the form and mail the completed form to your county recorder.
+By mail: Print a registration form, fill it out and mail the completed form to your county recorder.

 Early voting qualifications: Early voting and absentee voting are interchangeable terms in AZ; refer to absentee policies